singhnupur1981/SalesPerformance-Tracker/README.md

 - Automated **performance calculation** (% to target).
 - Performance **summaries** page generated on click of a button from the raw data page.
 - Interactive **dashboard**
-- Email sales alerts for individual sales person or managers/
+- Email sales alerts for individual sales person or managers.
 - **Macros** for automated refresh.